DhilipSanjay/CTFs/TryHackMe/CCGhidra.md

 ### If you provide the input "1", when you run the binary, what would the output be.(Note you can just run the binary to find this out, but that would defeat the whole purpose!).
 - **Answer:** nice!
 - **Steps to Reproduce:**
-    - When you press 1 and press Enter -> "1\n" will be the input
+    - When you press `1` and press `Enter` -> "1\n" will be the input
-    - strcmp will compare the two strings and return 0 if true.
+    - `strcmp` will compare the two strings and return 0 if true.
-    - If true, then "nice!" will be printed
+    - If `true`, then "nice!" will be printed

 ```cpp
 undefined8 main(void)